radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 1. Click **EXTRACT**.
 This creates the schema file and adds it into the drop-down list next to *Schema Name*.

-You can view/modify this schema by selecting if from the drop-down list.
+You can view/modify this schema by selecting it from the drop-down list.
 Any changes made (such as declaring primary keys or creating relationships), do not affect the underlying schema.

 ### SCIMv2 Backends